azad6026/nikpro-source/content/blog/important-tips-about-react-useeffect-hook-explained.md

 }
 ```

-Generally we use useEffect hook to manage our updates and side effects.
+Generally we use this hook to manage our updates and side effects.
 In the above code, we simply update the title of the document using te DOM API by each click on the button.
-Therefore each render the useEffect runs.
+Therefore on each render the useEffect runs.

 ### useEffect second argument for performance and control

 But as we mentioned useEffect accepts another argument that tells React "When" to run the side effect.
-What I mean bu=y that is we might need the useEffec to run only when the value(s) are changed..
-Therefore we are able use the second argument as an array of variables so React will watch the state variables for a change (here count):
+What I mean by that is we might need the useEffec to run only when the value(s) are changed.Therefore we are able to use the second argument as an array of variables so React will watch the state variables for a change (here count):

 ```
   useEffect(() => {